 In recent years, however, due to the difficulties in translating “effort” into other languages, the question has been changed to “The company has made it easy for me to handle my issue” with 7 point scale that ranges from Strongly Agree to Strongly Disagree.

 According to CEB, Customer Effort Score (CES 2.0) is 1.8x more predictive of customer loyalty than CSAT and two times more than NPS.
 They do mention it is best for a multi-facet approach which does include NPS as a predictor as well.

 In terms of CX Metrics that Matter, this is being adopted, however, still not have had the adoption like NPS.
 However, it does go hand in hand with the other Metrics that Matter.

-It is common to see CES used complimentary to NPS as a predictor for organisational growth and advocacy but also a measure for loyalty.
-Whereas, CSAT being used individually on occasion to understand a specific transaction or episode.
+It is common to see CES used complementary to NPS as a predictor for organisational growth and advocacy but also a measure for loyalty.
+Whereas, CSAT is used individually on occasion to understand a specific transaction or episode.
 However, in the current state of the market where all of these practices are put into play by a number of companies, it is critical to ensure you’re managing survey fatigue and creating a unique experience whilst garnering survey responses.

 Looking to Measure These Metrics?

 Raise your NPS by giving your customer a voice.
 Create action plans, engage employees and improve Customer Experience.
 Talk to the leading Australian VoC partner.